dwinchell/bld-book/drafts/draft-silent-fight.md

 No voices.
 No shouts of warning or battle cries.
 But the world still breathed around them—the rush of wind through the cavern, the whisper of shifting mist, the crackling pulse of energy as spells formed and released.
 Like the dungeon itself had stolen something vital from them, but not from the world.

-The environment had already been unsettling.
-This dungeon was unlike the last—here, everything felt weightless, shifting, ephemeral.
+The dungeon was unsettling even before this.
+This was not the steady, oppressive heat of the fire dungeon, nor the creeping, suffocating ice of the frozen depths.
+This place was weightless, shifting, ephemeral.
 Jagged spires of floating stone drifted lazily in the vast cavernous space, carried by unseen currents.
 Wisps of pale mist spiraled upward, dissipating into nothing as if devoured by the dungeon itself.
 The air felt restless, twisting in unseen patterns, pulling at her clothes, pushing against her skin.
 Every step felt insubstantial, as though the ground itself might dissolve beneath them.

 The wind stirred.